MiroK/cbc.block/README.rst

-This is a python library for block operations in DOLFIN (http://fenicsproject.org).
+*cbc.block* is a python library for block operations in DOLFIN (http://fenicsproject.org).
 The headline features are:

 - Block operators may be defined from standard DOLFIN matrices and vectors::